 How to Run a Product Drop That Sells Out

 Supreme releases a small batch of product every Thursday at 11am.
-The good pieces are gone in seconds, sometimes under a minute, and the people who missed out go straight to a resale market to pay double.
+The good pieces are gone in seconds, and the people who missed out go straight to a resale market to pay double.
 That is the drop model in its purest form.
 A fixed quantity, a fixed moment, and a line of people who all show up at once.
+You do not need a decade of hype to run a product drop.
+You need a clear plan for what you are selling, how many exist, when they go live, and what happens after the last one is gone.
+The drop works because it takes demand that would normally trickle in over weeks and squeezes it into a single window, and a flood is what makes something feel like an event instead of a product page.

 What actually makes a drop work

 People participate in these more than you would guess.
 In a 2021 survey of 2,298 US shoppers by PYMNTS and Scalefast, 43 percent said they had taken part in a limited-time product drop, flash sale, or private sale in the previous month.
 Your audience already knows how this works.
-They have bought this way before.

 Building anticipation before the drop

+A drop that nobody knew was coming is just a normal Tuesday with fewer units.
+The anticipation is the campaign.
 Start talking about the product before it exists in a store.
-Show the sketch.
-Show the sample when it lands on your desk.
-Film the ugly first version and the fix.
+Show the sketch, the sample when it lands, the ugly first version and the fix.
 People who watch a thing get made feel like they helped make it, and those are the people who set an alarm for launch.
-This is also where a waitlist earns its keep, because a list of people who raised their hand is a list of people you can point at an exact drop time.
+This is where a waitlist earns its keep, because a list of people who raised their hand is a list you can point at an exact drop time.
 If you have not built one yet, start a waitlist first and drop into that demand instead of hoping strangers show up.

+Give the date early and repeat it more than feels comfortable.
+Post it, post it again, post a reminder the hour before.
 Tell people the number too.
-Saying "we made 150 of these" a week out does two things at once.
-It sets the expectation that this will go fast, and it makes the sellout feel earned rather than staged when it happens.
+Saying "we made 150 of these" a week out sets the expectation that this will go fast and makes the sellout feel earned rather than staged.

 Setting quantity and price

+This is where most first drops go wrong.
+Make too many and you sell through slowly, the scarcity story collapses, and you are sitting on stock.
+Make too few and you leave money on the table and annoy the people who missed out.
 For a first drop, aim to sell out but not instantly.
-A run you can clear in a day or two is a healthy target.
-It proves demand, it creates the sold-out signal, and it leaves a clear appetite for the next one.
+A run you can clear in a day or two proves demand, creates the sold-out signal, and leaves a clear appetite for the next one.
 Selling out in nine seconds looks great on a screenshot and usually means you underpriced or under-produced.

+Base the number on real signal, not hope.
+Waitlist size, how a teaser post performed, how many people asked "where do I buy this" in the comments.
+A rough rule many creators use is to make a fraction of your engaged audience, not your follower count.
 On price, resist the urge to go cheap to guarantee a sellout.
 A drop is a premium moment, and pricing it like a clearance rack undercuts the whole thing.
-Price it for the margin you actually need, then let scarcity do the work of justifying it.
+Price it for the margin you actually need, then let scarcity justify it.
 If you are unsure where to land, work backward from your real production cost the way we walk through in how to price a product you manufacture.

 Real scarcity versus fake urgency

+Real scarcity is a true fact about your product.
+Fake urgency is a trick bolted onto the page.
 A real limited edition drop of 200 units is honest.
-The number is the number.
 A countdown timer that resets every time someone reloads the page is a lie, and your buyers are better at spotting it than you think.
-Shoppers test these.
 They refresh to see if the clock resets, they come back the next day to see if the "last chance" banner is still there, and when it is, they stop trusting anything you say.
+That distrust leaks into how people read your whole brand.
+Fake urgency can spike a single sale and cost you the repeat customer, while genuine urgency tends to hold up over time.
+A CXL case study found urgency lifted conversions by about 27 percent, and you get that by telling the truth, not by faking a clock.

 Selling out cleanly on drop day